laramld/tableau_projects/international_astronauts/README.md

-# International Astronaut Database Visualization
+# 🚀 International Astronaut Database Visualization 🌌

+## 📊 Interactive Tableau Dashboard
+Explore the interactive visualization here: [**International Astronaut Database**](https://public.tableau.com/app/profile/lara.denizoglu5537/viz/InternationalAstronautDatabase/Q1)

+---

+## 🌍 Purpose
-Purpose: This dashboard provides an in-depth exploration of astronaut demographics, global contributions to space exploration, gender representation, roles in missions, and insights into the space race.
-It aims to highlight historical trends and global participation in space exploration.
+This dashboard provides an in-depth exploration of astronaut demographics, global contributions to space exploration, gender representation, mission roles, and insights into the historic space race.
+It highlights key trends and global participation in space exploration.

+---

+## 📚 Data Source
-Data Source: The data is sourced from the International Astronaut Database on Kaggle, providing comprehensive information on astronauts, their missions, and related demographics.
+The data is sourced from the **International Astronaut Database on Kaggle**, which offers comprehensive information on astronauts, their missions, and related demographics.

+---

-Key Features:
+## ✨ Key Features

+1. 🌎 **Interactive World Map**
-Interactive World Map (Visualization 1): Explore which countries have sent astronauts into space and compare their contributions.
+   - Explore which countries have sent astronauts to space.
+   - Compare global contributions to space exploration.

+2. 👩‍🚀 **Gender Representation**
-Gender Representation (Visualization 2): Analyze the evolution of gender diversity in space missions over decades.
+   - Analyze the evolution of gender diversity in space missions over time.

+3. 🛰️ **Military Space Missions**
-Military Space Missions (Visualization 3): Understand historical trends in countries' involvement in military space activities.
+   - Examine historical trends in military involvement in space exploration.

+4. 🧑‍🔬 **Mission Roles and Demographics**
-Mission Roles and Demographics (Visualization 4): Discover the diverse roles astronauts have taken, their average ages, and the evolution of these roles.
+   - Discover the variety of roles astronauts have undertaken, their average ages, and how these roles have changed over the years.

+5. 🔥 **Space Race Dynamics**
-Space Race Dynamics (Visualization 5): Dive into the rivalry between the USA and Russia in space exploration and interpret their achievements.
+   - Dive into the rivalry between the USA and Russia, highlighting their achievements and evolution in space exploration.

+---

-How to Use:
+## 🎯 How to Use

-Use dropdown menus and filters to focus on specific countries, roles, or timeframes.
+- 🛠️ Use dropdown menus and filters to narrow down to specific countries, roles, or timeframes.
-Hover over elements to view detailed data points and contextual insights.
+- 🔍 Hover over visual elements for detailed data points and contextual insights.
-Interact with the charts to compare trends and identify significant patterns.
+- 📈 Interact with charts to compare trends and uncover patterns.

-Insights:
+---

+## 🌟 Insights

-The USA leads in astronaut numbers, followed by Russia, with contributions from countries like Japan and Germany.
+- 🇺🇸 **USA** leads in astronaut numbers, followed by 🇷🇺 **Russia**, with notable contributions from 🇯🇵 **Japan**, 🇩🇪 **Germany**, and others.
-Gender diversity in astronaut selection has grown, but a significant gap persists.
+- 👩 **Gender diversity** has improved but still shows a significant gap in astronaut selection.
-The space race shows a shift from quantity to quality, with the USA leading in mission duration in recent decades.
+- 🚀 The space race has shifted from focusing on quantity to **mission quality**, with the USA dominating mission duration in recent decades.
-Astronaut roles have diversified, reflecting the evolving demands of space missions.
+- 🎭 **Astronaut roles** have diversified over time, reflecting the changing demands of space missions.

-Acknowledgments: This project is part of the MSc Business Analytics Data Visualization coursework (2023/2024) by Melisa Lara Denizoglu.
+---

+Enjoy exploring the cosmos through this dynamic dashboard! 🌌✨